 Assistant Director of Life Design: First Year Whiting

 Andrea has completed 3 marathons and a half-Ironman, knows all the free/cheap activities in Baltimore with tiny humans, has traveled to 30 states and 30 countries, and is a Boston sports fan.

 Andrea has worked for Semester at Sea, taught English abroad and has worked with college students since 2002.
 Andrea has spent the last 10 years working with Hopkins freshmen and student leaders in leadership development, project management, communication skills and life decision-making.
 She is excited to continue challenging students to use their skills, experiences and interests to pursue their dreams.

 If Andrea could tell her college-self anything, she would say to think outside the box and don’t do only what you were told you “should” be doing.

-Emily is a native Upstate New Yorker, an outdoor enthusiast, a member of three book clubs, and an animal lover with three rescues of her own.
+Emily is a native Upstate New Yorker, an outdoor enthusiast, and an animal lover with three rescues of her own.
 As a JHU alum, she understands firsthand how challenging and busy a Hopkins undergrad career can be, but promises you that time spent on Life Design is not wasted time.
-Emily has spent the last 5 years working with tech/startup companies and STEM employers and is ready to share everything she’s learned with students.
-If Emily could tell her college-self anything, she would say that there is not a single way or right way to define success.
-Do the work to figure out what success looks like for you.
+Emily has worked at JHU in the career services and life design space for the past 7 years, and currently serves as the lead for employers, alums, and hiring partners in the finance and consulting industries.